 We will continue to process financial aid applications until all funds have been appropriated.

-The Tuition Assistance Committee will review all applications and notify families of their award in May.
+The Tuition Assistance Committee will review all applications and new families will be notified of their financial award with the mailing of decision letters.
+Current families will be notified by March 9.

 To qualify for this scholarship, rising 7th and 9th grade students must: